systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 ### Step 2: See It Compile

-As you type, TokenScript automatically compiles your code.
+As you type, Systematically automatically compiles your code.
 After a moment, you should see:

 1. **In the preview panel**: A new row appears showing:
    - Name: `primaryColor`